-The data powering these initiatives typically start in EHRs and rely on algorithms, surveillance solutions and other applications to create insights that evolve to the level of data science.
+The data powering predictive analytics initiatives typically start in EHRs and rely on algorithms, surveillance solutions, and other applications to create insights that evolve to the level of data science.

 Yet data itself presents its own unique set of challenges.
 Not only is it being collected in a variety of ways, but it comes in a variety of sources such as patient problem lists, laboratory results, medication lists, allergies, clinical notes and insurance related diagnosis and procedures.
 Some of these sources are structured and codified to a standard, many are not.
 Normalization of the data to an industry clinical standard is critical to complete accurate data aggregation.
 Without a method for extracting key data from free text documentation, healthcare organizations run the risk of incomplete information to support predictive analytics.